-Outside the high-symbolic ideals I interject on the 9 Pents page, I think it's the idea of snatching up the object of our focus that delights me about the Tarot falcon.
+Outside the high-symbolic ideals, I interject on the 9 Pentacles page, I think it’s the idea of snatching up the object of our focus that delights me about the Tarot falcon.

-Unanimously, symbolic falcon meaning (as with most birds birds of prey) deals with a keen sense of focus.
+Unanimously, symbolic falcon meaning in Tarot (as with most birds of prey) deals with a keen sense of focus.
 They hone their sights on something (food, typically), and with awe-inspiring skill and accuracy that nab their prey in a single deft move.

 I also value the idea of falcons (as well as other birds trained in the sport of the hunt & messaging through the history of mankind), working together with humans.
 In its heyday, falconry was a very big deal.
 Training a raptor, and having the honor of displaying your birds’ skill was tantamount to making the grade at NASCAR.
 Huge!